Tineco A10 Review

 So there’s no need to continually squeeze the trigger when cleaning a large area inside the home.

-You also can use the trigger as is without the lock, which gives the users more options.
+You can also use the trigger as is without the lock, which gives the users more options.

 LED Headlight